pusher/pusher-websocket-swift/README.md

 ## Testing

 There are a set of tests for the library that can be run using the standard methods (Command-U in Xcode) when you have one the `PusherSwiftTests-*` schemes active in Xcode.

 The tests also get run on [Travis-CI](https://travis-ci.org/pusher/pusher-websocket-swift).
+See [.travis.yml](https://github.com/pusher/pusher-websocket-swift/blob/master/.travis.yml) for details on how the Travis tests are run.

 ## Communication

-- If you have found a bug, open an issue.
+- If you have found a bug, please open an issue.
-- If you have a feature request, open an issue.
+- If you have a feature request, please open an issue.
-- If you want to contribute, submit a pull request (preferrably with some tests :) ).
+- If you want to contribute, please submit a pull request (preferrably with some tests :) ).

 ## Maintainers